-D2.
-Name Data delivery via multiple open Machine to Machine (M2M) interfaces Category Enabler Weight 35% Question type Multiple choice (1 answer possible) Rationale This item assesses the technical means (machine to machine interfaces) that are used by the digital public service to deliver of data, information and knowledge to other services (at the level of information systems).
+Question logic Next question ' D2.
+Name Data delivery via multiple open Machine to Machine (M2M) interfaces Category Enabler Weight 35% Question type Multiple choice (1 answer possible) Rationale This item assesses the technical means (machine to machine interfaces) that are used by the digital public service to deliver of da information and knowledge to other services (at the level of information systems).
 This item examines the technical behavioral interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users.
-This item is compliant with the EIRA ABB Machine to Machine Interface Question To what extent does the digital public service deliver data, information and knowledge via multiple open Machine to Machine (M2M) interfaces?
-The digital public service delivers data, information and knowledge via a single, custom-built, non-open Machine to Machine (M2M) interface (e.g. via a data infrastructure specific to the service, not designed for reuse, including database interconnections, database links, database views, etc.) The digital public service delivers data, information and knowledge via a single open Machine to Machine (M2M) interface (e.g. via file transfer, exchange of flat files, documents, etc.) The digital public service delivers most data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service delivers any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service delivers any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service delivers any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service delivers any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) Examples Data exchange between services is done using file transfers A specific data exchange mechanism is used such as eDelivery Building Blocks A data infrastructure is used for promoting data delivery and sharing Question logic Next question
+This item is compliant with the EIRA ABB Machine to Machine Interface Question To what extent does the digital public service deliver data, information and knowledge via multiple open Machine to Machine (M2M) interfaces? • The service delivers data, information and knowledge via a single, custom-built non-open Machine to Machine (M2M) interface (e.g. via a data infrastructure specific to the service, not designed for reuse, including database interconnections, database links, database views, etc.) • The service delivers data, information and knowledge via a single open standard Machine to Machine (M2M) interface for direct exchange of files (e.g. using Telnet, SFTP, HTTP, etc.) • The service delivers data, information and knowledge via multiple open standard Machine to Machine (M2M) interfaces for direct exchange of files (e.g. a combination of Telnet, SFTP, HTTP, etc.) • The service delivers any data, information and knowledge via a single open API format for Machine to Machine (M2M) direct data exchange (e.g. SOAP, REST, gPRC, etc.) • The service delivers any data, information and knowledge via multiple open API formats for Machine to Machine (M2M) direct data exchange (e.g. SOAP, REST, gPRC, etc.) • Such interfaces are not applicable or are not necessary (according to the scope of the service) Examples Data exchange between services is done using file transfers A specific data exchange mechanism is used such as eDelivery Building Blocks

+A data infrastructure is used for promoting data delivery and sharing

-D3.
-Name Data delivery via multiple service delivery modes Category Manifestation Weight 30% Question type Multiple choice (1 answer possible) Rationale This item assesses the digital public service ability to deliver data, information and knowledge on multiple devices using different app versions.
+Data delivery via multiple service delivery modes

+This item assesses the digital public service ability to deliver data, information and knowledge on multiple devices using different app versions.

 This item examines the technical behavioral interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users.
-This item is compliant with the EIRA ABB Human Interface Question To what extent does the digital public service deliver data, information and knowledge via multiple service delivery modes? (mobile (Android, iOS), tablets, GUI PC base, voice, sms, video, email) The digital public service delivers data, information and knowledge via a single, non-open service delivery mode (i.e. via a menu-based interface (GUI PC base or equivalent) The digital public service delivers data, information and knowledge via a single, open service delivery mode (e.g. via a single device, platform and/or browser, like sms-only, emailonly, voice-only, etc.) The digital public service delivers data, information and knowledge via a limited set of service delivery modes (i.e. via limited mobile devices e.g. only on iOS, or via limited platforms and/or browsers e.g. only via Chrome browser, etc.) The digital public service delivers most data, information and knowledge via multiple service delivery modes, using different app versions, Android versions, third-party library versions, as well as touchscreen GUIs The digital public service delivers any data, information and knowledge via multiple service delivery modes using different app versions, Android versions, third-party library versions, as well as touchscreen GUIs Examples Command Line Interface.
-Menu-driven Interface.
-Graphical User Interface.
-Touchscreen Graphical User Interface Question logic Next question
+This item is compliant with the EIRA ABB Human Interface

+To what extent does the digital public service deliver data, information and knowledge via multiple service delivery modes?

+(mobile (Android, iOS), tablets, GUI PC base, voice, sms, video, email)

+- The service delivers data, information and knowledge via a single, non-open service delivery mode (i.e. via a menu-based interface (GUI PC base or equivalent) - The service delivers data, information and knowledge via a single, open service delivery mode (e.g. via a single device, web application, platform and/or browser, like sms-only, email-only, voice-only, etc.) - The service delivers data, information and knowledge via a limited set of service delivery modes (i.e. via limited mobile devices e.g. only on iOS, or via limited platforms and/or browsers e.g. only via Chrome browser or web application, etc.) - The service delivers most data, information and knowledge via multiple service delivery modes, using different app versions, Android versions, web applications, third-party library versions, as well as touchscreen GUIs - The service delivers any data, information and knowledge via multiple service delivery modes using different app versions, Android versions, web application, third-party library versions, as well as touchscreen GUIs - Such delivery modes are not applicable or are not necessary (according to the scope of the service) - No answer